sidk11/Vanguard/README.md

 TBD
 ## What's next for Vanguard?
 TBD
+## Limitations
+### User Characteristics
+Due to the nature of the data we had to work with, our algorithms work best with individuals who are more similar to the individuals present in our data; in practical terms, this means that adults and elderly would be more likely to receive more accurate results compared to younger users, for example.
 ## References
 * Liu, Y., & Gopalakrishnan, V. (2017).
 An overview and evaluation of recent machine learning imputation methods using cardiac imaging data.
 Data, 2(1), 8.
 *  "NHLBI, Estimate of 10-Year Risk for CHD".
 Nhlbi.nih.gov.
 Retrieved 2018-10-12.